intel/neural-compressor/docs/source/sq_medium_blog.md

 ## Intel® Neural Compressor introduction

-Intel® Neural Compressor is an  open-source Python library supporting popular model compression techniques on all mainstream deep learning frameworks (TensorFlow, PyTorch, ONNX Runtime, and MXNet).
+Intel® Neural Compressor is an open-source Python library that supports popular model compression techniques on all mainstream deep learning frameworks (TensorFlow, PyTorch, ONNX Runtime, and MXNet).
 INC aims to provide popular model compression techniques such as quantization, pruning (sparsity), distillation, and neural architecture search on mainstream frameworks such as TensorFlow, PyTorch, ONNX Runtime and MXNet, as well as Intel extensions such as [Intel Extension for TensorFlow](https://github.com/intel/intel-extension-for-tensorflow) and [Intel Extension for PyTorch](https://github.com/intel/intel-extension-for-pytorch).
 In addition, the tool showcases the key features, typical examples, and broad collaborations as below:

 **Visit the Intel® Neural Compressor online document website at: https://intel.github.io/neural-compressor.**

 ## LLM
 ### Introduction
-A Large language model (LLM) is a language model with billions of weights or more, trained on massive data to solve natural language processing (NLP) and natural language generation (NLG) tasks.
-Base on large amount of training texts such as wikipedia and corpora, LLMs can learn knowledge about the structure of sentences, the relationship among words and the meaning of whole document.
-More complicated network structures and more parameters provide LLMs ability to face the complexity and polysemy of natural language.
+A Large language model (LLM) is a language model with more than billions of weights, that is trained on massive data to perform natural language processing (NLP) and natural language generation (NLG) tasks.
+Based on the immense amount of training corpus such as wikipedia and corpora, LLMs can learn sentence structures, entity relationship, polysemy and many other patterns in the language.
+More complicated network structures and larger number of parameters also enable LLMs to master the intrinsic complexity of natural language.

-LLMs are used in a wide variety of applications.
-They can be used to generate text, such as chatbots and virtual assistants, or fine tuned with a task-specific training for application to downstream tasks, like machine translation, emotion analysis, text classification, fraud detection and etc.
+Once trained, an LLM could be fine-tuned for a wide variety of downstrean NLP tasks including conversational chatbots like ChatGPT, machine translation, text classification, fraud detection and sentiment analysis.

 ### Deployment challenges
 LLMs show excellent performance in many tasks, and researches show that LLMs with bigger number of parmaters can have better performance[^1].